xayanide/rbxmoduleloader/README.md

 ## Lifecycle Methods

-The loader supports two lifecycle methods that will be invoked on the modules after they are loaded (required):
+The loader supports two lifecycle methods that will be invoked in this order on the modules after they are loaded (required):
 1. `onModuleSetup`
     - `Description`: This method is called synchronously for each module after it is loaded.
     - `Purpose`: Use this to perform setup tasks on the module, like initializing variables or setting properties.